lohedges/vmmc/README.md

 * It is not a requirement that all particles in the simulation box be of the same type.
 Make use of the particle indices that are passed to callback functions in order to distinguish different species.

+## TODO
+A test suite is forthcoming.
+This will allow comparison between VMMC and single particle dynamics for model systems at well-known state points, e.g. equilibrium energy and pair distribution functions.